-When Andrea Fuentes first received the offer from USA Synchro in the summer of 2018 for the head coach position of the senior national team with the goal of qualifying the team to the 2020 Olympics in Tokyo, she almost wanted to laugh in disbelief at the magnitude of what was being asked of her.
+When Andrea Fuentes first received an offer from USA Synchro in the summer of 2018, she wanted to laugh.
+The federation asked her to become the head coach of the senior national team, with the goal of qualifying the team to the 2020 Olympics in Tokyo.
+The magnitude of what was being asked left her speechless.

 “My first reaction was just, ‘Hm, what?!’” she said, laughing.
-“How do you want to qualify a team to the Olympics that is right now 12th in the world, with a young team, and with me arriving in November?”
+“How do you want to qualify to the Olympics with a super young team that is right now 12th in the world, and with me arriving in November?”

 The rules to qualify to the Olympics have recently changed, with 10 teams now able to qualify instead of eight.
-However, with the mandatory continental quota guaranteeing a spot for teams of the Africa and Oceania continents, this means that the U.S. still must rank in the top eight in the world if it wants to be in Tokyo.
+However, with the mandatory continental quota guaranteeing a spot for one team in Africa and Oceania, this means that the U.S. still must rank in the top eight if it wants to be in Tokyo.

 She loves a good challenge, and after thinking about it for a few days, decided to embrace it, brainstorm strategies, and do everything in her power to reach that goal.
 She is ready to give the U.S. team a new life and revolutionize everything, from the routines themselves to the culture of the team and the perception of the nation in the world.

-“I know a lot of people on the international stage think that the U.S. will not have enough time to qualify,” Fuentes said.
+“I know a lot of people on the international stage think that the U.S. will not have enough time to qualify,” she said.
 “We are not thinking that.
-I know it sounds crazy, but my story, my career, has taught me that the craziest things are the most powerful, and if you believe in them, they happen.
+I know it sounds crazy.
+But my story, my career, has taught me that the craziest things are the most powerful, and if you believe in them, they happen.
 So I’m believing in it, and it will happen (laughs)!”

 With a fairly unknown and inexperienced team barely averaging 18 years old, Fuentes is very well aware it is not going to be a walk in the park, especially in a sport renowned for being slow to not only change but mostly to accept that change.

-However, she is determined to use her experiences in Spain as fuel to lead her new team, as she has indeed lived through history-making as an athlete working with some of the most visionary and daring coaches of our sport.
+However, she is determined to use her experiences in Spain as fuel to lead her new team.
+She has indeed lived through history-making as an athlete, working with some of the most visionary and daring coaches of our sport.
 She knows what it takes, and is convinced she can surprise and bring the U.S. back in the spotlight.